sylvancellarsweb/sylvancellarsweb/content/event/whoa-man-celebrating-women-of-rock.md

 +++
 date = 2021-04-21T04:00:00Z
-description = "Help us welcome Whoa-Man to the barn for their FIRST TIME." eventDate = "04-30-2021" eventDetails = "Whoa,Man! celebrates the iconic women of rock who have influenced generations of music lovers & musicians alike!
+description = "CELEBRATE GIRL POWER!
+Help us welcome Whoa-Man to the barn for their FIRST TIME." eventDate = "04-30-2021" eventDetails = "Whoa,Man! celebrates the iconic women of rock who have influenced generations of music lovers & musicians alike!
 With three, alternating, female lead singers and a tight group of players, Whoa,Man! is a seven piece professional powerhouse band that will rock the night!
-Expect danceable, anthemic songs from the most influential fem rockers of the last six decades." eventTime = "8pm - 11pm" feature1 = "Patio Concert (Weather Permitting)" feature2 = "PARTY ON THE PATIO FOOD TRUCK (6pm-9pm)"
+Expect danceable, anthemic songs from the most influential fem rockers of the last six decades.\n\nThe band includes Teresa (Mind's Eye & Night to Remember) and Sunny Taylor ( Sunny Taylor Band).
+Karis from Kaitlyn Schmit and the Move will be opening the set with a brief solo acoustic set!" eventTime = "8pm - 11pm" feature1 = "Patio Concert (Weather Permitting)" feature2 = "PARTY ON THE PATIO FOOD TRUCK (6pm-9pm)"